18F/snap-api-prototype/README.md

 # What does this do?

 This prototype SNAP API calculates a household's estimated eligibility for the SNAP program.
-The API accepts inputs about a household and returns:
+The API accepts inputs about a household and returns the following:

 + an estimate of that household's SNAP eligibility
 + an estimated benefit amount